The Honorable Rodney E. Hood

 Mr. Hunt holds an accounting degree from Penn State University and an MBA from George Mason University in Virginia.
 He is a CPA and CFA charter holder.

 Director, Office of Examination and Insurance

-Towanda Brooks became Director of the NCUA’s Office of Human Resources in October 2018.
-As Director, Ms. Brooks oversees the office, providing a full range of human resource functions to all NCUA employees.
+Towanda Brooks is the NCUA’s Chief Human Capital Officer and Director of the NCUA’s Office of Human Resources.
+Ms. Brooks oversees this office, which provides a full range of human resource support to all NCUA employees.
 The office administers recruitment and merit promotion, position classification, compensation, employee records, training and development, employee benefits, employee relations, and labor relations programs.

 Prior to coming to the NCUA, Ms. Brooks served as Chief Human Capital Officer for the Department of Housing and Urban Development.
 Her career includes service in human resources at the Department of Commerce, the National Nuclear Security Administration, the Department of Homeland Security, the U.S. Secret Service, the Department of Agriculture, and the Library of Congress.

 Ms. Brooks holds a bachelor’s degree from George Mason University and a master’s degree from The American University.
 She also received a professional certificate in executive leadership from Georgetown University.

 Martha Ninichuk serves the Director of the Office of Credit Union Resources and Expansion.
 In this role, Ms. Ninichuk is responsible for chartering and field-of-membership matters, low-income designations, charter conversions and bylaw amendments.
 Her office also provides online training to credit union board members, management and staff, and technical assistance through grants and loans funded by the Community Development Revolving Loan Fund.
 Additionally, Ms. Ninichuk oversees the agency’s minority depository institutions preservation program.